Interpretable AI for relating brain structural and functional connectomes: Results for HCP Data

 Empowered by the novel generative architecture, Staf-GATE is capable of generating joint SC and FC pairs by sampling from the approximated posterior $q_{\phi}(z_i|A_i)$ and passing the sampled $z_i$ through the decoders $g$ and $d$; we denote generated SC, FC as gSC, gFC.
 Similar to previous goodness of fit analysis, we can also study Staf-GATE's efficacy in learning the joint variability of SC and FC through correlation and network statistics.
 Figure \ref{fig:gen_SC} compares the mean (left) and median (right) eSC to the mean and median of gSC.
-Group average of gFC, which is predicted by the mean of gSC, is plotted against group average of eFC in Figure \ref{fig:fc_gen_corr} (left) with r=0.95, and inter-gFC correlation is illustrated in Figure \ref{fig:fc_gen_corr} (right).
+Group average of gFC, which was predicted by the mean of gSC, was plotted against group average of eFC in Figure \ref{fig:fc_gen_corr} (left) with r=0.95, and inter-gFC correlation is illustrated in Figure \ref{fig:fc_gen_corr} (right).

-Similar to previous sections, viewing our generated data as networks, with thresholding to maintain a sparse structure, allows us to compare the distribution of network summary statistics in Figure \ref{fig:fc_gen_violin}.
+Similar to the previous results, viewing our generated data as networks allows us to compare the distribution of network summary statistics in Figure \ref{fig:fc_gen_violin}.
 Staf-GATE achieves good performance in characterizing empirical network summary statistics.
-Since we modeled SC through scaled data, we rescale the generated data back to the true scale and directly compare the average shortest path length instead of the betweenness centrality used in Figure \ref{fig:re_sumstat}.
+Since we modeled SC through scaled data, we rescaled the generated data to the true scale and directly compared the average shortest path length instead of the betweenness centrality.

+We have included binary network analysis for the generated structural connectome in Supplement (refer to Figure \ref{fig:binary} in Supplement \ref{appendix:binary}).
+To further demonstrate the robustness of our experimental results, we conducted additional model comparisons, which can be found in Supplement \ref{appendix:subcortex} and \ref{appendix:additionalMC}.
+These results were obtained using a different preprocessing method to acquire SC and FC data.
+In addition, we incorporated subcortical regions and explored an alternative method of defining SC connection strength (i.e., the fiber count of a connection was normalized by the surface areas of the ROI pairs).
+The findings are similar to our previous experiments, and therefore, the new results are presented in the Supplement to keep the main paper concise.